-Spring is here and that can mean only one thing: Pride Month is just around the corner.
+Summer is nearly here and that can mean only one thing: Pride Month!
 June is the special month for the Lesbian, Gay, Bisexual, Transgender, Queer+ (LGBTQ+) community to spread Pride all around the country.
 While raising awareness of the oppression all too often faced by the LGBTQ+ community is a major aspect, Pride is about a celebration of identity.
 Keeping it positive is the key component, with parades, parties, workshops, and concerts being held all month long, all worldwide.

 While Pride Month is time to celebrate and educate, answering the call for tolerance and acceptance should happen yearlong, especially in the workplace.
 Read on as The Vendry offers up inspiration to spark pride event ideas all twelve months of the year.